UCB-Econ-148/sp24/syllabus.md

 ---

-# <span style="color:red"> ⚠️ Webpage Under Construction</span>

-**Note:** The policies are not finalized yet.
-They can change at any point until the start of classes.
-Thank you for your patience.

 ## Communication 💬

 This semester, we'll be using [Ed](https://edstem.org/us/courses/34369/discussion/), a new communication tool.
 Ed is where you will see all announcements and get help from staff and other students on assignments and concepts.
 You will be added to Ed automatically; email the course staff if you're not sure how to access it.